MonoGame/MonoGame/NuGetPackages/readme/MonoGame.Framework/readme.txt

 _Contents
 This package contains only MonoGame DLL references for a solution.
-For project templates either use the Monogame Project templates from the MSI installer on windows or the MonoDevelop/Xamarin Studio Addin on Mac
+For project templates either use the Monogame Project templates from the MonoGameSetup installer on windows or the MonoDevelop/Xamarin Studio Addin on Mac.
+Both installers can be sourced from http://www.monogame.net/downloads/

 **Note this package no longer contains the .Net and .GamerServices namespaces, please see the adjoining MonoGame.Net NuGet packages if you require them**